mvolkmann/blog/src/terminal-ide.md

 For example, in insert mode, pressing the "j" key inserts the letter "j".
 But when in normal mode, pressing the "j" key moves the cursor down.

-Vim focuses on allowing users to keep their hands on the keyboard rather than constantly moving between the keyboard and a mouse or trackpad.
+Vim focuses on allowing users to keep their fingers on the keyboard rather than constantly moving between the keyboard and a mouse or trackpad.
 This substantially increases efficiency, decreasing the time required to convert thoughts to code.